geeksblabla/geeksblabla.com/blablas/ep95/index.md

 0:30 - What are the types of contributions?

-0:40 - Are there any moroccan repos to contribute to ?
+0:40 - Are there any Moroccan repositories to contribute to?

 0:44 - How to promote your Open Source project?

 1:07 - Geeksblabla giveaway

-1:08 - How did your contribution to Open Source helped you in your career?
+1:08 - How did your contribution to Open Source help you in your career?

-1:12 - Did it help you getting hired easily ?
+1:12 - Did it help you get hired easily?

 1:28 - Open Source in Morocco